BalazsHoc/printf/README.md

-About
+# About

-This project is the recreation of original printf in C program.
+This project is the recreation of original printf function in order to understand how it works.